Hypercalcaemia in CKD

-In chronic renal failure of long standing, hypercalcaemia is usually caused by the use of vitamin D derivatives and phosphate binders, and sometimes by tertiary hyperparathyroidism.
-[See section on Osteodystrophy].
-Usually stopping vitamin D and calcium containing phosphate binders is enough, but be cautious if patient is on a significant dose of vitamin D or has had a parathyroidectomy – calcium may plummet.
+In established CKD, hypercalcaemia is usually caused by the prescription of vitamin D derivatives (e.g. alfacalcidol) and calcium-containing phosphate binders.
+Less frequently, it results from the development of tertiary hyperparathyroidism.
+In most cases, reducing / discontinuing implicated medications is sufficient, but be cautious if the patient is on a significant dose of vitamin D or has had a parathyroidectomy – calcium levels may plummet precipitously.

-In acute renal failure calcium is usually low-normal.
-A high-normal or high calcium should lead to suspicion that the renal problem is caused by hypercalcaemia itself, or by the same disease as is responsible for hypercalcaemia — e.g., myeloma.
+In AKI, calcium is usually low-normal.
+A high-normal or high calcium should lead to suspicion that the renal problem is caused by hypercalcaemia itself, or by the same disease as is responsible for hypercalcaemia, e.g., myeloma or sarcoidosis.

 Treatment of Hypercalcaemia

-Corticosteroids – are effective in sarcoidosis, some haematological malignancies and allegedly also in vitamin D poisoning.
+- Corticosteroids: These are effective in treatment of hypercalcaemia caused by sarcoidosis, some haematological malignancies, and – allegedly – also in vitamin D poisoning.

-Bisphosphonates – are effective in all circumstances.
-Disodium pamidronate can be given as a single dose of 30-90mg over 2-4 hours (maximum infusion rate 20mg/h in renal impairment; maximum concentration 60mg in 250ml 0.9% NaCl).
-Calcium falls over days, reaching a nadir at 3-5 days, and usually remaining suppressed for several weeks, when the infusion can be repeated.
-Note that high doses of pamidronate may be nephrotoxic – associated with proteinuria and FSGS.
+- Bisphosphonates: These drugs are effective in the management of severe hypercalcaemia.
+Calcium level will begin to fall over days, reaching a nadir at 3-5 days, and usually remaining suppressed for several weeks, when the infusion can be repeated.
+Bisphosphonates should be used with caution in renal impairment.
+High doses of pamidronate may be nephrotoxic – associated with proteinuria and FSGS.

-For dialysis patients, adjusting calcium content of dialysate may be helpful.
+- For dialysis patients, adjusting calcium content of dialysate may be helpful but choices of dialysate are limited.

 Acknowledgements: Neil Turner was the main author for this page.
+It was updated by Ashley Simpson in November 2020.
 The last modified date is shown in the footer.